uktrade/ip-filter/README.md

 ```
 A request will be blocked if it does not include a header with the name `x-my-shared-token` and the value `some-secure-value` in the request.
 The shared token header is then set by the CDN and is used to ensure the website only serves traffic to requests which originated via the CDN.

-If multiple shared tokens are configured then the IP filter checks that at least one shared token header and value is supplied.
+If multiple shared tokens are configured then the IP Filter checks that at least one shared token header and value is supplied.

 ### Minimal configuration